d-v01d/shell/README.md

 ##                            Shell tools

-#### This is a collection of custom binaries/shell scripts that I use to make NOC/SysAdmin work a little faster.
+#### This is a collection of shell scripts that I use to make NOC/SysAdmin work a little faster.

 Enjoy! :)